Pfizer says COVID-19 vaccine more than 90% effective in kids | US | Journal Gazette

 In addition, young children given the low-dose shots developed coronavirus-fighting antibody levels just as strong as teens and young adults who got regular-strength vaccinations.

-That's important information considering that hospitalizations of mostly unvaccinated children reached record levels last month.

-The CDC reported earlier this week that even as the delta mutant surged between June and September, Pfizer vaccinations were 93% effective at preventing hospitalizations among 12- to 18-year-olds.
+In another piece of encouraging news, the CDC reported earlier this week that even as the delta variant surged during the summer, Pfizer vaccinations were 93% effective at preventing hospitalizations among 12- to 18-year-olds.

-Pfizer's study of younger kids found the low-dose shots proved safe, with similar or fewer temporary side effects such as sore arms, fever or achiness that teens experience.
+Pfizer’s study of younger children found the low-dose shots proved safe, with similar or fewer temporary side effects such as sore arms, fever or achiness that teens experience.

 The study isn’t large enough to detect any extremely rare side effects, such as the heart inflammation that occasionally occurs after the second dose, mostly in young men.